blink1073/specifications/source/client-side-encryption/client-side-encryption.rst

 By default, single threaded clients set serverSelectionTryOnce to true, which means server selection fails if a topology scan fails the first time (i.e. it will not make repeat attempts until serverSelectionTimeoutMS expires).
-This behavior is overriden since there may be a small delay between spawning mongocryptd (which the driver may be responsible for) and for mongocryptd to listen on sockets.
+This behavior is overridden since there may be a small delay between spawning mongocryptd (which the driver may be responsible for) and for mongocryptd to listen on sockets.
 See the Server Selection spec description of `serverSelectionTryOnce <../server-selection/server-selection.rst#serverselectiontryonce>`_.